MachineLearningBCAM/How-To/Manual-DIPC/Manual-DIPC.md

 ## FileZilla

-***TEMPORARY REMOVAL OF AC-01 AND AC-02 ACCESS NODES AND UNMOUNTING OF /DIPC ON ATLAS-EDR COMPUTING NODES***

-***WHILE AC-01 AND AC-02 ACCESS NODES ARE REMOVED LOG IN FOLLOWING THE NEXT SUBSECTION: "With EHU/UPVs VPN", WHETHER YOU ARE CONNECTED TO EHU/UPVs VPN OR NOT.***

 ### General: Without EHU/UPVs VPN
 <!-- There are tho options to use FileZilla while not being connected to  EHU/VPN: